-Hamilton Chamberlain Jones was born on November 3, 1837 in Salisbury, North Carolina.
+In 1837, Hamilton Chamberlain Jones Jr. was born to Ann Eliza Henderson and Hamilton Jones near Salisbury, North Carolina.
 He received his education at the Ben Sumner School in Rowan County.
-He studied law at the University of North Carolina and graduated in 1858.
-When he returned to Salisbury, he continued his study of law under his father.
-He was admitted to the bar in 1860.
-Jones ran for the North Carolina Senate in 1860 but was not elected.
-He believed in ‘states rights’ but did not approve of secession.
-When North Carolina finally left the Union, Jones joined up with North Carolina.
+He studied law at the University of North Carolina and graduated with second honors in 1858.
+When he returned to Salisbury, he continued his study of law under his father and was admitted to the bar in 1860.

-Returning home to Salisbury, Jones took up the practice of law with General Robert D. Johnston.
-For a brief time, the two gentlemen served as editors of the Charlotte News.
-In 1869, he was appointed to serve an unexpired term in the State Senate and was twice reelected to that office.
+After the war, Jones returned home to Salisbury and practiced law.
+He formed a partnership with General Robert D. Johnston that lasted about twenty years.
+In 1869, Jones was appointed to serve an unexpired term in the State Senate and was twice reelected to that office.
 In 1873, Jones married Connie Myers, daughter of Col. W. R. Myers of Charlotte, and they had six children.